Baja Fish Tacos

-My New Year's resolution several years ago was to eat more fish--it is one resolution I am happy to say that I successfully conquered.
-Fish has found a home as a weekly rotation on our Weston table and fish tacos are the favorite.
-After trying several variations, I settled on this easy and somewhat less expensive, version.
-I use cod because it is easy to find and costs significantly less than other species.
-To boot, my family devours it and the thick cod makes for lovely strips that hold their shape when moved from the baking tray to the serving platter.
+A healthy diet should include fish as a weekly rotation and fish tacos often steal the show.
+This is an easy, inexpensive version utilizing cod because it is easy to find and costs significantly less than other species.
+To boot, the usual thickness of cod makes for lovely strips that hold their shape when moved from the baking tray to the serving platter.
 Why Baja?
 After some internet research, it appears that the lime crema makes it a dish typical of Southern California.

 2 pounds cod fish, cut into strips